Airnorth Logo

 Airnorth Logo before 2010

-“North” was made to stand out, clearly showing the airline’s main area of service, the Northern Territories of Australia.
-This part of the logo highlighted the airline’s focus and brought to mind this far-off region’s unique scenery and wide-open spaces.
+“North” was designed to stand out, clearly highlighting the airline’s main area of service: the Northern Territories of Australia.
+This part of the logo highlighted the airline’s focus and evoked the unique scenery and wide-open spaces of this far-off region.

 The logo also had palm trees drawn inside a circle on an airplane’s tail, adding to its meaning.
 This circle looked like an airplane window or a spyglass, hinting at adventure and the distant places Airnorth flies to.
 The palm trees emphasized the Northern Territories’ tropical beauty, inviting people to discover these places with Airnorth.